mxfoyster/UsingRealData1/README.md

 I now have a line chart to show the data a bit clearer.
 This is an improvement but the week by week variations made it difficult to visualise the data.
 With that in mind, belwo this I have a bar chart by month. **NOTE** Improvement needed here as different months have a different number of weeks.
 Therefore, I will have to go back and average the data according to the number of weeks to get a more accurate picture.

 There have been some improvements to the menu and other areas!

+## Average Bar Chart

+So, with consideration for the above, I now have an average per moth bar chart and you can clearly see the difference.
+This proves how inaccurate the data is if you do not average it.
+This is pretty basic stuff but I wanted to show how if you don't think things through, the data can misrepresent the data

 ## Problem with Github Push